Purpose of this policy

 To meet the school’s duty of care obligations, scheduling decisions must take into account the need to provide adequate supervision of both the students who are participating in SRI and those who are not.
 Students should not be placed in corridors or other spaces that are not generally used for learning.

-Where a school wishes that an SRI volunteer conduct SRI for a pageant, special event or a celebration of a festival in a school in a grouping that is not the usual class organisation or grouping (e.g. a multi-age group of students), authorisation is required from the Minister.
+Where a school wishes that an SRI volunteer conduct SRI for a pageant, special event or a celebration of a festival in a school in a grouping that is not the usual class organisation or grouping (e.g. a multi-age group of students), authorisation is required from the Minister, or their delegate.
+This power has been formally delegated to school principals for the period beginning 20 November 2014 and ceasing on the final day of Term 4, 2014.
 Only SRI students (whose parents have completed, signed and returned the consent form) can attend such SRI classes or events.
 See: SRI Parent Consent form (CFMD141) (pdf - 88.59kb)

 Attendance at SRI